Ubuntu-Solutions-Engineering/openstack-installer/docs/single-installer.guide.rst

 .. code::

-   $ sudo openstack-install --extra-ppa ppa:cloud-installer/experimental
+   $ sudo openstack-install --upstream-ppa

 .. important::

     The installer should be run with sudo.

-    Passing **--extra-ppa** is required when installing from experimental ppa.
+    Passing **--upstream-ppa** is required when installing from experimental ppa.

 Optional Flags